AIS-data/WPE_fishing_fleet/README.md

 ## Developer and user guide: Implementation of a process of traffic and activity of fishing fleet based on AIS data

 ## Introduction
-This guide is a deliverable of the WPE Tracking ships which is part of the ESSnet Big Data II.
+This guide is a deliverable of the WPE Tracking ships which is a part of the ESSnet Big Data II.
 The prototype was developed by Statistics Poland.
 This use-case focuses on the behaviour of the fishing fleet and its activity within fishing areas, which shall be of novelty and allow production of experimental statistics on fishing fleet behaviour.
-We hope that developed model shall be so universal that it can be replicated for the national statistical institutes (NSIs) and other national authorities responsible for measuring the fishing fleet.
+We hope that the developed model shall be so universal that it can be replicated for the national statistical institutes (NSIs) and other national authorities responsible for measuring the fishing fleet.

 ## Overview of process
-Our general approach to developing experimental statistics on the behaviour of fishing vessels with the use of AIS data and the fishing fleet register is presented in the scheme below
+Our general approach to develop experimental statistics on the behaviour of fishing vessels with the use of AIS data and the fishing fleet register is presented in the scheme below

 <p align="center">
   <img src="./img/diagram_process.png" alt="Schematic diagram – process of traffic and activity related for the maritime fishing fleet based on AIS data" width="535">